A Series LLC is created when the Master creates the smart contract that holds that Series' LLC Operating Agreement (the "Agreement").

 Your LLC will be spun up with a ready Operating Agreement rather than having to instruct and pay a lawyer or service provider to draft one for you.

-You do not have to pay the Delaware Annual Franchise tax since only the Master, OtoCo LLC, pays the tax, not the individual Series.
+You do not have to pay the Delaware or Wyoming Annual Franchise tax since only the Master, resp.
+OtoCo DE LLC and OtoCo WY LLC, pays the tax, not the individual Series.

 The LLC is also entirely private: there is no public filing of a Certificate of Formation with the name of the first Member and Manager.

-Finaly, the LLC can also be entirely anonymous if setup via Otonomos: as long as the address you use to spin up your LLC is not whitelisted, your identity will not be publicly linked to the ownership of the LLC (see below "How about indentity").
+Finally, the LLC can also be entirely anonymous if setup via Otonomos: as long as the address you use to spin up your LLC is not whitelisted, your identity will not be publicly linked to the ownership of the LLC (see below "How about identity").

 All this improves significantly on the speed, costs, maintenance and privacy of the traditional LLC, which typically takes 2 days to form and a couple of hundred dollars in setup costs and annual maintenance.